 - Damage to friendships and family relationships; and

 - If available, statutory and/or punitive damages.

 This is just an example of the types of damages potentially available.
 Every case has its own unique circumstances.
-At Dolman Law Group and Sibley Dolman, we guide our clients through the process of identifying all of the potential ways their history of sexual abuse has cost them so that we can seek the appropriate amount of money damages if they choose to move forward with a civil suit.
+At Dolman Law Group Accident Injury Lawyers, PA, we guide our clients through the process of identifying all the potential ways their history of sexual abuse has cost them.
+We can seek the appropriate amount of money damages if they choose to move forward with a civil suit.